The Menopause Management Course for Nurse Practitioners

 -

-This comprehensive course was developed by nurse practitioners in collaboration with leading national and international menopause experts to help clinicians deliver confident, evidence-based care from perimenopause through postmenopause.
+This comprehensive course was created by nurse practitioners in collaboration with national and international menopause experts to help clinicians deliver confident, evidence-based care from perimenopause through menopause and beyond.

-Through five in-depth modules, you’ll gain a complete learning experience — from understanding hormonal physiology and symptom patterns to applying diagnostic reasoning, prescribing safely, and supporting long-term health.
-Each module builds on the last to strengthen your clinical reasoning and confidence in menopause care.
+Across five in-depth modules, you’ll build a structured approach—from foundational physiology and symptom patterns to clinical reasoning, safe prescribing, and long-term health support.
+Each module builds on the last to strengthen clinical reasoning and confidence.

 By the end of this course, you’ll be able to:

-Apply evidence-based strategies for hormonal, non-hormonal, and integrated therapy
+Apply evidence-based hormonal, non-hormonal, and integrated treatment strategies, including counselling and monitoring

-Support long-term health through lifestyle and preventive care
+Support long-term health using lifestyle strategies and preventive care planning

-The course is self-paced and fully online, offering:
+The course is self-paced and fully online, and includes:

-More than eight hours of expert-led video lessons created by nurse practitioners and menopause specialists
+Nearly 10 hours of video lessons, created by nurse practitioners in collaboration with leading menopause specialists

-Over 200 pages of downloadable, evidence-based clinical material
+Over 200 pages of downloadable, evidence-based clinical resources for use in practice

-A private discussion space for peer connection and case-based learning
+A private peer discussion space for collaboration and support

 Click each module below to explore what you’ll learn.